TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 tpu_vm      = true
 ```

-**`enable_tpu = true` on its own does not get you a TPU.** It maps to the v3-8, which Kaggle has
+Hardware is picked by an accelerator ID, written to `machine_shape` and passed as
-phased out, so the kernel starts with no accelerator attached and you only find out once the
+`kaggle kernels push --accelerator`.
+Kaggle's older `enable_gpu` / `enable_tpu` booleans are not
-notebook is running.
-Hardware is picked by an accelerator ID, written to `machine_shape` and passed
+exposed by this module: they cannot say *which* GPU, and `enable_tpu` maps to the v3-8 that Kaggle
-as `kaggle kernels push --accelerator`; the API treats that as an override for the booleans.
-A
+has phased out, so a TPU asked for that way comes up with nothing attached.
+The metadata booleans
-precondition rejects `enable_tpu` without an ID.
+are derived from the ID's prefix.

 Valid IDs as of Feb 2026, from the
 [CLI docs](https://github.com/Kaggle/kaggle-cli/blob/main/docs/kernels.md) — some are restricted to